juanjo-pl/devtools/README.md

 * `devtools-drop-database`: Drops a database in the local environment.
 * `devtools-recreate-database`: Drops and creates a database in the local environment.
 * `devtools-psql`: Starts a psql session to connect to the local Postgres database.
+* `devtools-pgcli`: Starts a pgcli session to connect to the local Postgres database.

 ### Container Related
 * `devtools-start`: brings the dev environment up.